kuustudio/vmpfix/README.md

 mov reg, [reg + imm]
 lea reg, [reg + imm]
 ```
-Although stubs are obfuscated there are only handful of instructions that matters:
+Although stubs are obfuscated, there are only handful of instructions that matters:
 ```
 push
 pop